Storing Chorizo in the Fridge

 Visual Indicators

 The first sign that your chorizo may have spoiled is a change in color.
-Fresh chorizo typically has a vibrant red hue due to the spices used in its preparation.
-If you notice any discoloration or dullness, it could be a sign that the chorizo is past its prime.
+Fresh chorizo typically has a vibrant red hue due to the paprika and spices used in its preparation.
+If you notice any dullness, or gray or greenish discoloration, it could be a sign that the chorizo is past its prime.
 Also, be on the lookout for any visible mold growth, which can appear as fuzzy spots in various colors.

 Smell Test